rubymonstas-zurich/slides.rubymonstas.ch/README.md

 # slides.rubymonstas.ch

-This is the repository for the new slides for [Rubymonstas Zürich](https://rubymonstas.ch).
+This is the repository for the new slides for [Ruby Monstas Zürich](https://rubymonstas.ch).
 These are HTML slides, based on https://revealjs.com/.

 ## Setup